luispedro/jug/docs/source/subcommands.rst

 Subcommands
 ===========

 Jug is organised as a series of subcommands.
-It is called as ``jug subcommand jugfile.py [OPTIONS]``.
+They are called by ``jug subcommand jugfile.py [OPTIONS]``.
 This is similar to applications such as version control systems.

 Major Subcommands